wnameless/chatkeep-app/src/main/resources/ai-specs/AIConversationArchivingSystem.md

 - If ALL attachments were excluded, the Attachments section should only contain the section header with no content wrappers

 ### Step 7: Process Attachments (With Workarounds If Needed)

+**⚠️ LANGUAGE REMINDER: Preserve attachment content in its original language!
+Don't translate.
+Only notes ABOUT attachments should be in conversation language.**

 **Note:** After filtering out system prompts in Step 6.5, process only the remaining conversation-relevant attachments.